 And this is the culprit that started it all…

 …the dreaded shower!
-Although this original shower needed replaced, it served the family well for many years.
+Although this original shower needed replacing, it served the family well for many years.
 As the family grew, the shower became a little too small, the tile had developed a mildew line, and there was now a slight bow in the wall, which Jane feared was caused by water damage.
 Overall, the whole bathroom needed a facelift.
-Jane planned on doing Venetian Plaster in a deep wine color with Tuscan Glow accents.
+My friend was telling me about how they combine a new energy quote with their home energy which made their bathroom facelift feel great, check out Money Expert (https://www.moneyexpert.com/gas-electricity/) if you’re interested.
+But anyway, Jane planned on doing Venetian Plaster in a deep wine color with Tuscan Glow accents.

 Because there is a vaulted ceiling and a skylight with great natural light, we knew the bath could handle very bold colors.
 With this wonderful light and reflection from the many large mirrors, the bath looks much bigger than it actually is.
 We definitely took advantage of these features when choosing the new colors!